22/11/09

 The "effort" is worth anyway, since you will discover the stunning deep sky objects such as exotic nebulae or distant galaxy clusters, or even observe the familiar objects but under conditions you never expected to meet.

-The Tour Extreme is available for groups only, and lasts 3 hours on site (4 hours in total including transfert from/to Vicuña).
-Participants are allowed to use the T400 computarized telescope too.
+The Program C lasts 2 hours on site (3 hours in total including transfert from/to Vicuña).

 photo: Miguel Carvajal

-The observers dispose of the complete facility: telescopes, visual observing and astrophotography accessories, charts, computers, etc...
+The observers dispose of two telescopes : the T400 and the T600, as well as visual observing and astrophotography accessories, charts, computers, etc...
 You can follow our observing lists, or perform your own observing programme.
 In every case, you'll benefit of a permanent technical assistance, and a free access to the cafeteria.

 The starting time also is established at the convenience of the group.